High School Development

 -

-We build this document over the course of our work together, approaching the resume as a chance to show personality and purpose.
+We build this document over the course of our work together, approaching the resumé as a chance to show personality and purpose.

 For example, we don’t need to say the Editor of the school paper edits articles since admissions officers know that.
-Instead, we use to space to go beyond titles and responsibilities to show what the student brings to the role:
+Instead, we use to space to go beyond titles and responsibilities to show what the student brings to the role.

 -